 - Orichalcum (variously spelled orichalcon, orihalcon or orichalc): a metal first appeared in Plato's version of the Atlantis myth.
 The name means "mountain copper" in Greek, and it, indeed, often appears the color of copper or bronze.
-Orihalcum's properties vary heavily from source to source: sometimes its schtick is strength, sometimes it's high value, sometimes it's magic resistance, sometimes it's room-temperature superconductivity.
+Orichalcum's properties vary heavily from source to source: sometimes its schtick is strength, sometimes it's high value, sometimes it's magic resistance, sometimes it's room-temperature superconductivity.
+Sometimes it floats.

 - Meteoric iron (variously called sky iron, thunderbolt iron, star iron, and so on) is a real alloy, but its depiction in fantasy is very often a very different metal than it is in reality.
 The typical "miraculous" meteoric iron is a jet-black metal that is much stronger than regular iron and often has magical properties as well.